droundy/fac/web/documentation.md

 ## Building fac

 Before building fac, you need to install its prerequisites.
-This consists of a C compiler (either gcc or clang), python, and `libpopt` (which we use for parsing arguments).
+This consists of a C compiler (either gcc or clang), python2, python3, and `libpopt` (which we use for parsing arguments).
 On a Debian-based system, you can install all of this with

-    apt-get install build-essential libpopt-dev python
+    apt-get install build-essential libpopt-dev python python3

+(Yes, it is a little silly using both python2 and python3 in the build process...
+I should probably switch entirely to python3.)

 You can obtain the fac source code using git clone: